emilybomber/Project-4/README.md

 ![image](https://github.com/emilybomber/Project-4/assets/144865763/143a836d-b640-4612-b45d-107434ad82e0)

-Print out of the results as follows:
+#### Print out of the results as follows:

 68/68 - 0s - loss: 0.4423 - accuracy: 0.7912 - 98ms/epoch - 1ms/step Loss: 0.4422522485256195, Accuracy: 0.7911683320999146

+### From the trained data we see the following breakdowns of passengers transported.

 ![image](https://github.com/emilybomber/Project-4/assets/146396417/0b81337d-f876-4691-a64a-0d966bfd07c8)

-After running an initial model, we the opted to use Keras Tuner
+After running an initial model, we the opted to use **Keras Tuner**

 The provided code demonstrates the utilization of Keras Tuner, a tool for hyperparameter tuning in TensorFlow, to optimize the neural network model for binary classification.
 Instead of manually specifying hyperparameters like activation functions and layer sizes, Keras Tuner automates this process by searching through a predefined search space for the best set of hyperparameters that maximize the chosen objective metric.
 In this case, the objective is set to maximize validation accuracy.